mridul037/mridul037/README.md

 **Quote of the hour:**

-It's not so important what you work on, so long as you're not wasting your time.
+I think you should always bear in mind that entropy is not on your side.

-~ Paul Graham (programmer)
+~ Elon Musk
 <pre>

 </pre>